mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 #.
 A client and a MongoDB server are started simultaneously.
 #.
 The client checks the server before it begins listening,
    so the check fails.
 #.
-The client waits in `getServer`_ for the topology to change.
+The client waits in the server-selection loop for the topology to change.

-In this state, the client should check the server very frequently, to give it ample opportunity to connect to the server before timing out in getServer.
+In this state, the client should check the server very frequently, to give it ample opportunity to connect to the server before timing out in server selection.

 What is the purpose of socketCheckIntervalMS?
 '''''''''''''''''''''''''''''''''''''''''''''